-Under Section 61(2) of the Mining Act 1978 the holder of an exploration licence may apply to the Minister for Mines and Petroleum prior to the expiry date to extend the term of the licence beyond its initial five year term if satisfied that a prescribed ground under Regulation 23AB of the Regulations exist.
+Under Section 61(2) of the Mining Act 1978 the holder of an exploration licence may apply to the Minister responsible for the Mining Act (1978) prior to the expiry date to extend the term of the licence beyond its initial five year term if satisfied that a prescribed ground under Regulation 23AB of the Regulations exist.
 Section 61(3) keeps the licence in force until an extension application is determined.

 Exploration licences applied for or granted prior to 10 February 2006 have an initial period of five years and can then be extended for: